-Our very own Terri Abadi was just treated to a magical Botswanan experience.
-We sat down with her briefly to get the run down on what she thought of it all.
-As always she took tonnes of photos and has kindly shared some of them with us.
+Our very own Terri Abadi was treated to a magical Botswanan experience.
+We sat down with her briefly to get the rundown on what she thought of it all.
+As always she took tons of photos and has kindly shared some of them with us.
 Here’s what she had to say:

 Terri: “I went to a couple of the Wilderness Camps ranging from the classic to the premier camps namely Chitabe, Vumbura Plains, Duma Tau and Kings Camp.”

 Terri: “It’s very difficult to say as each camp had its own special brand of magic and each was special in its very own way.
 Vumbura camp was spectacular; the rooms were spacious and beyond compare offering contemporary African Eco-chic rooms with beautiful views across the flood plains.
 It offers both water and land excursions as well as walks, so a very varied wildlife experience.
 Perhaps spotting a pride of lions from my room and later witnessing them eating a kill less than 50 meters from our room made this place indescribable, certainly, a story that I will share around many a campfire!”